 - Students must register and attend the two-day SPLASH in order to enroll at CSI.
 The two-day SPLASH consists of orientation, advisement, and registration.
 For more information on the two-day NSO, visit our FAQ page.

 - If you do not receive a postcard from the Office of New Student Programs, you are encouraged to contact the office as soon as possible to register for the two-day SPLASH if you have satisfied all the necessary enrollment criteria above to register

 - Students who miss their SPLASH appointment cannot be guaranteed a new appointment as it is subject to availability and space.
 Therefore, it is strongly encouraged that students make their best effort to attend their scheduled SPLASH session

 - When a student has completed their appointment for SPLASH, a confirmation email will be sent to the provided email address with a checklist of what to complete prior to your SPLASH session

 - Students will need their EMPLID to register for SPLASH online.
 If you do not know your EMPLID, you should contact the NSP Office at 718.982.2529

 - Students will also be asked to select their intended major when registering for the SPLASH program.
 This is to help inform our academic advisors of your potential academic interests to better advise you for your first semester of classes.
-Students may change their intended major prio, during, and beyond their SPLASH program.
-In preparation for selecting an intended major, we encourage new students to view the college’s Undergraduate Catalog for a list academic degree programs, and an overview of each degree’s requirment.
+Students may change their intended major prior, during, and beyond their SPLASH program.
+In preparation for selecting an intended major, we encourage new students to view the college’s Undergraduate Catalog for a list academic degree programs, and an overview of each degree’s requirement.

 For additional questions regarding the SPLASH program, registering for a SPLASH session, or changing a scheduled appointment date for SPLASH, please contact the Office of New Student Programs at 718.982.2529 or visit building 2A, room 208.